 Now that you have your initial question created, you need to attach it to all of your event types (except your academic event types like Section and Exam).

-Select your initial leading calendar question, Detail Image, Event Image, Featured Event, and Web Site custom attributes to add to your event types.
+- Select your initial leading calendar question, Detail Image, Event Image, Featured Event, and Web Site custom attributes to add to your event types and press Done.

 Building Follow-up Calendar Questions

 If a user answer Yes to your initial question, you will want to present them with a follow-up question that asks them to select a calendar for their event.

 To add your first follow-up event custom attribute:

 - In System Settings → Master Definitions, create a new custom attribute of the Text data type.

 - Name it something similar to Please choose a calendar from the list.